Handling Buttons and Links

 for word in self.children])

 Note that this code is reading from a font field on each word and writing to each word’s y field.
-That means that inside TextLayout’s layout method, we need to compute x, width, and height, but also font, and not y.
-Remember that for later.
+That means that inside TextLayout’s layout method we need to compute x, width, height , and font, but not y, exactly how we did it.

 Finally, since each line is now a standalone layout object, it needs to have a height.
 We compute it from the maximum ascent and descent: